Act 693 Compliance Policy

 are not limited to filling out forms, applications, etc. Beauregard Parish Library has no duty to provide assistance which involves the patron’s confidential private information and disclaims any liability for failure to do so.

-Adopted by Beauregard Parish Library Board of Control
+— Adopted By The Beauregard Parish Library Board Of Control

 November 17, 2010

 The Beauregard Parish Library (the Library) has a significant interest in maintaining an environment that allows patrons to freely access library information and resources.
 This requires the Library to maintain policies that protect the privacy of its patrons and staff and ensures their freedom from harassment, intimidation, and threats to their well-being and safety.
 As a limited public forum, the Library exercises its right and obligation to provide appropriate safeguards against such behavior by creating and enforcing policies relating to the time, location, and manner of any recordings though not the content thereof.